blancoh/jenkins-packer-pipeline/README.md

 Purpose of this project is to create a fresh Amazon VPC to build Amazon Machine Images (AMI) then destroy the VPC.

-Jenkins Pipeline will be used to execute the following steps.
+Jenkinsfile Pipeline script will execute the following steps.

-1) Jenkins downloads and executes the latest Jenkinsfile from this Github repository.
+1) Jenkins pulls the latest Github repository and executes the latest Jenkinsfile.

 2) Terraform executes init, plan, apply and show to create the Amazon Packer VPC.